dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_five.rst

 You'll note that the metadata in the log message now has the pipeline name.

 But what about the info message?
 The default context provided by dagster logs error messages only at ``ERROR`` level to the console.
-The context must be configured inorder to do something that is not default.
+The context must be configured in order to do something that is not default.
 Just like we used the configuration system to configure a particular solid, we also use that same system to configure a context.